khushboochitre/Horizon_FSE/README.md

 8) Place the build.sh file present in the scripts folder to llvm’s build folder.

-9) Specify the path to llvm’s source code in the build.sh file.
+9) Specify the path to llvm’s source folder (cloned in step 1) in the build.sh file.

 10) Go to the build folder and execute the following commands to build llvm: